 Set up in October 2008, Dance UL teaches a range of classes in Ballet, Hip Hop, Irish Dance, Jazz, Contemporary, and Zumba.
 Dance UL has also hosted workshops by guest choreographers to include different styles such as Swing Dance, Gypsy Dance, Urban Choreography, Heels, Dancehall, and more.
 The society's aim is to cultivate a fun and supportive environment where students are enabled to learn, practice, and perform a variety of different styles of dance.
 Dance UL also offers competitive opportunities in the form of Intervarsity Hip Hop, Jazz, Irish Dance, Contemporary and Mixed teams, which compete every year at the All Ireland Intervarsity Dance Competition.
 Dance UL has placed in at least one category at Intervarsities almost every year since first competing in 2009: 2009: First place in the Mixed category 2010: Three first place and one third place awards (out of four categories) 2012: First place in Jazz and second place in Hip Hop 2013: Second place in Jazz and third place in both Hip Hop and Irish Dance 2014: First place in both Hip Hop and Irish Dance 2015 (Hosted by UL): First place Hip Hop and Contemporary and third place in Irish Dance 2016: Third place in Contemporary Dance UL has also been granted other awards at the annual Clubs and Societies Ball, including "Best New Club" in 2009, "Best Event" for hosting Intervarsities in 2015, and "Best Fresher" in 2017.
 In 2016, Dance UL collaborated with Crooked Teeth, an independent film company, to create "project:ULtimate" - a short dance film based on the 2016 varsity Mixed piece.
 Dance UL is also available for many other events and collaborations!
 We have performed in fashion shows, in Limerick City for City of Culture, flashmobs, at Queerbash, and every year at the Clubs and Societies Ball.
 We also hold semi annual table quizzes, where fellow dancers and UL Wolves members can meet and socialise.
 Stay tuned via our social media outlets to keep up to date with current news and dance opportunities!
 Dancers from all levels and backgrounds are more than welcome to participate in any classes, workshops or auditions!

-The University of Limerick Debating Union (UL DebU) is one of the oldest societies on campus and is 43 years old this year!
+The University of Limerick Debating Union (UL DebU) is one of the oldest societies on campus and is 47 years old this year!
 DebU holds public debates on issues of public interest and current affairs as well as private members motions on more entertaining issues just for members.
 Past debates have included the legalisation of drugs, abortion, leaving the European Union and the Irish presidential election.
 We have hosted a multitude of guest speakers including David Norris, Max Keiser, Garrett Fitzgerald, Julie Bindel, Eamonn O Cuiv, The Rubber Bandits and George Hook are to name but a few.
 Most Irish universities are active in debating and DebU consistently competes in competitions both in Ireland and abroad.
 The Ciaràn Tracey and the University of Limerick Open are two of our own internal events both held in March.
 The UL Open attracts some of the best debaters in Ireland, Britain.
 DebU has attended both the European and World debating championships for many years.
-Speaker Development takes place every Tuesdays at 7 to 8:30pm.
+Speaker Development takes place every Thursday at 7pm in KBG.
 Like our UL Debating Union page for more information.
 We strive to create a relaxed, informal setting where people can work on improving their public speaking.
 We aim to practice and hone the skills necessary to compete in debates and discuss controversial issues.
 Even if you just want to come along, meet friends and hang out in a comfortable and educational environment, we'd love to see you!

 UL Drama Society is a diverse group of students with one crucial common interest; we all love theatre in one way, shape or form!
 Maybe you are a veteran stage school student.
 Or maybe you’ve never been within 20 feet of a stage and want to give it a go.
 Here at Drama Soc, EVERYONE is welcome – no exceptions!
 Performing is of course a huge part of Drama Soc – each year we run a number of productions, ranging from comedy to drama, with the odd musical thrown in for good measure!
 But if you’re not one for the limelight, fear not!
 We encourage members to cultivate their own unique talents and explore all aspects of theatre.
 Be it directing, script writing, set design, stage management or costumes and cosmetics...
 We embrace it all!
 We run weekly Wednesday workshops based on performing aspects such as stage confidence, character development and improvisation.
 These workshops are split between society members and outside experts who work professionally in theatre, which greatly improves the skills of our members.
 Every second Tuesday we offer technical workshops based on backstage elements such as prop design and lighting.
 Our writers group also meets on Tuesdays, where members develop scripts that could one day be brought to life on stage by our society!
 It truly is a dynamic society with something for everyone.
 Trips and events are a key aspect of Drama Soc.
 Be it fund-raising quiz nights, Drama Awards Night (Our answer to the Academy Awards!) or the very popular annual Drama Soc Sleepover, we are kept occupied!
 And it has to be said – Our wrap parties are pretty legendary.
 Drama Soc go on regular theatre trips, supporting local talent in venues such as the Bell Table and the Lime Tree Theatre.
 In the last year we have spread our wings further afield – to the cosmopolitan city of London, none the less!!
 Drama members had the chance to experience the mesmerizing West End stage – a bucket list feature for any lover of theatre.
 Over time we’ve worked hard to build up our society to improve the experience of our members.
 UL Drama Soc is more than just a society – it is a family.
 When you look back on your time with us, you may not remember the lines you spent hours learning – But you won’t forget the memories you made with life-long friends.